justintermini/pi-kiosk/README.md

 # pi-kiosk
-Quick Bash script to turn a Raspberry Pi into a Chromium kiosk
+Quick Bash script to turn a Raspberry Pi into a Chromium kiosk on a fresh install of Raspbian Buster

 This is specifically for a Pi with a fresh install of Raspbian Lite (no desktop)